Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Results and discussion

-Although according to our experiments there is no evidence supporting that learned molecular embeddings yield better QSAR models than those obtained by traditional molecular representations, learned molecular embeddings might outperform traditional representations in other tasks in the spectrum of drug design and virtual screening, which opens a wide range of experimental possibilities and future work \cite{chuang2020learning, elton2019deep, schneider2010virtual}.
-While traditional representations are built or computed following a standard algorithm and looking at a single molecule at a time, learned embeddings can be computed from large sets of compounds, potentially yielding richer representations that could be suitable for molecular similarity analysis \cite{huang2016communication, chuang2020learning}.
-Besides, techniques like self-attention might yield especially suitable embeddings for tasks like molecular substructure search, identifying most likely binding conformations or molecular docking \cite{elton2019deep, zheng2019identifying, chuang2020learning}, or for the identification of which substructures have an impact on the bioactivity profile of the compound \cite{zheng2019identifying}.
+Despite our findings, learned molecular embeddings might be suitable for many other tasks than QSAR modeling in the spectrum of drug design and virtual screening, which opens a wide range of experimental possibilities and future work \cite{chuang2020learning, elton2019deep, schneider2010virtual}.
+While traditional representations are computed following a standard algorithm and looking at a single molecule at a time, learned embeddings can be computed from large sets of compounds, potentially yielding richer representations that could be suitable for molecular similarity analysis \cite{chuang2020learning, huang2016communication}.
+Besides, techniques like self-attention might yield good embeddings for tasks like molecular substructure search, molecular docking \cite{chuang2020learning, elton2019deep, zheng2019identifying}, or for linking molecular substructures to bioactivity profiles \cite{zheng2019identifying}.
+Another possible direction would be to combine traditional representations with molecular embeddings, thus leveraging their strengths.